 Method

-method is arguably the most important one.
+arguably the most important one.
 It's where the actual resolution of the final resource happens.
-It
+It has a default

 creates a bit of a dirty solution.